 Human Factors and Ergonomic Society (HFES): a specialized accrediting body for the human factors/ergonomics programs.

 International Fire Service Accreditation Congress (IFSAC): a specialized accrediting body for fire and emergency related degree programs at post-secondary higher education institutions and public fire service certifying entities

 Memorandum of Understanding (MOU): a document describing a bilateral or multilateral agreement between parties, the university administration and the college deans, department chairs, and program coordinators.
 It expresses a convergence of will between the parties, indicating an intended common line of action.

 Mission Critical Budget Request (MCBR): a petition to secure funding to address deficiencies identified through assessment of program learning outcomes.

 Project Management Institute - Global Accreditation Center (PMI-GAC): a specialized accrediting body for project management and related degree programs, accrediting programs at the bachelor’s, postgraduate, and doctorate levels offered within accredited institutions of higher education worldwide

 PRC Work Distribution: a document used to outline the Program Review Committee (PRC) members, roles, responsibilities, and Program Review process timelines for deliverables.

 Program Review: an in-depth process of reviewing critical aspects of a program, including operational, financial, programmatic, and academic inputs, outputs, and outcomes.
-Every degree-granting program at ERAU goes through a peer-critiqued program review at least once every 7-10 years, using feedback to improve the quality and rigor of program.
+Every degree-granting program at ERAU goes through a peer-critiqued program review at least once every 7-10 years, using feedback to improve the quality and rigor of the program.

-Program Review Committee (PRC): a peer group formed to evaluate the reports submitted by the faculty undergoing Program Review.
+Program Review Committee (PRC): a faculty peer group formed to evaluate the reports submitted by the faculty undergoing Program Review.